 It has been a part of my psyche for so long that I honestly never knew it had a name.
 I always thought people felt those feelings when someone questioned their work or when they were in a stressful situation.
 It feels like that fight or flight feeling that people mention.
 For years I have felt it and I always resorted to the FIGHT response.
 I fought with everyone about everything.
 Any disagreement felt like a personal attack and the only way to quiet that feeling inside was to fight.
 If I’m honest though, it never quieted it for very long.

 Sigh.
-I am not a card carrying member of the proponents for better living through pharmaceuticals.
+I am not a card-carrying member of better living through pharmaceuticals.
 I pretty much take Advil and that’s it.
 However, I sucked it up and took them.
-At first they made me nauseous and tired all the time.
-Thankfully the nausea went away within a few days, unfortunately the tiredness did not.
+At first, they made me nauseous and tired all the time.
+Thankfully nausea went away within a few days, unfortunately, the tiredness did not.
 However, the change to my psyche after a few weeks was amazing.
 I am happy.
 I don’t yell as much (I still yell…hell I always will).
 When people disagree with me I think “um…okay…maybe they are right”.
 Dewey says the whole thing is a bit alien invasion at times which always makes me laugh.

 So why am I telling you this?

 I believe that mental illnesses like anxiety are real and they are illnesses.
 There should NOT be a stigma around them that keeps people like me white knuckling through their lives.
 Taking a medication that makes you a better wife/mom/stepmom/person should be OKAY and not something that we need to keep hidden.
 I am proud to say that I am getting my anxiety under control with the help of a tiny white pill.